 What is An Eviction?

-• Break the rules outlined in the lease agreement (smoking, etc.)
+• Break the rules outlined in the lease agreement (smoking, having pets on the property when not allowed, etc.)

-• Damage the property or fail to maintain it
+• Damage or fail to maintain the rental unit

 • Retaliating after a tenant requests repairs or reports code violations